 - Check-in: Head to the information desk at the Visitor Center to sign out the equipment.

-- Plan Your Route: Use the chairs to explore the paved Rim Trail for a smooth experience, or take them down into the amphitheater if you have a capable assistant to help with the steep return climb.
+- Plan Your Route: Use the chairs to explore the paced Rim Trail for a smooth experience, or take them down into the amphitheater if you have a capable assistant to help with the steep return climb.

 A Demo for Search and Rescue (SAR)